stephhappens/awesome-tools-for-junior-developers/README.md

 ## Tutorials
 - [Wes Bos Javascript 30](https://javascript30.com/)- Free vanilla Javascript course covering the basics of Javascript.
 - [Egghead.io](https://egghead.io/)- A Mix of free and paid courses for Front End Frameworks and Javascript.
+- [freeCodeCamp](https://www.freecodecamp.org/learn/)- Tutorials that cover a variety of topics, e.g. web design, algorithms, data visualization etc.
 - [Linkedin Learning](www.linkedin.com/learning)- A library of courses on a full range of a variety of topics.
 This was Lynda before.
 - [The Bash Guide](http://guide.bash.academy)- Very good guide for learning the Bash Shell.
 - [A Hacker's Guide to Git](https://wildlyinaccurate.com/a-hackers-guide-to-git/)- For those wanting to learn git with a solid foundation.
+- [CSS Diner](https://flukeout.github.io/)- A game to learn and practice CSS selectors.
 - [CSS Grid Garden](http://cssgridgarden.com/)- Easy game to learn CSS Grid.
+- [Flexbox Froggy](https://flexboxfroggy.com/)- A game to learn CSS flexbox.
 - [Object-Oriented JavaScript](https://www.udacity.com/course/ud015)- Learn how to utilize the various object-oriented programming features within JavaScript, and more importantly, how to write reusable and maintainable libraries.
 - [JavaScript Design Patterns](https://www.udacity.com/course/ud989)- Free course to learn the importance of separating concerns when writing JavaScript, gaining hands-on experience along the way
 - [JavaScript Advanced Tutorial by HTML Dog](http://htmldog.com/guides/javascript/advanced/)-Advanced JS tutorial
 - [Intro to Computer Science in JavaScript](https://codehs.com/info/curriculum/introjs)- An online course to help bring CS into Highschools.

 ---